ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 ## Step 3: Identify Key Atom Indices

 Now we will identify the indices of all active-site atoms.
-This is because we want to cluster by all the atoms of the active site.
+This is because we want to cluster by all the C-alpha atoms of the active site.

 To get the indices of all active-site atoms: